-Are you sitting at a computer all day long?
+Do you know someone who sits at a computer all day long?
+Maybe it is you!
 Perhaps you are a blogger or maybe you are a virtual assistant, freelance writer, or a graphic designer.
 There are so many careers that require sitting at a computer, either at the office or working from home.
 For sure, writers sit at their computers for many hours at a time.

 This blog contains affiliate links. ♥